 The experienced doctors at Eye Consultants of Pennsylvania utilize advanced technologies and treatments to monitor the progression of this relatively rare eye disease and recommend the best treatment options to help patients maintain good vision.

-Our cornea specialists, Adam J. Altman, MD and Jonathan D. Primack, MD, are both board-certified and cornea fellowship-trained ophthalmologists.
+Our cornea specialists, Adam J. Altman, MD, Jonathan D. Primack, MD, and Kevin J. Shah, MD are board-certified and cornea fellowship-trained ophthalmologists.
 Fellowship training means they have undergone an advanced course of training in all aspects of corneal disease and care.
 A fellowship is considered the ultimate training for an ophthalmologist.
 It means that they can provide you with the highest standard of care.

 What is Keratoconus?